coxandrew/coxandrew.github.com/source/posts/2016-01-08-actively-seeking-employment.html.md

 ### 5. Technology Stack

 **I want to work with Ruby on Rails.** I've been working with Rails as a hobbyist and as a professional on and off since before Rails hit 1.0 in 2005.
 Not until Elixir and Phoenix have I seen a tech stack that I think has the potential to dethrone Rails as the best web framework.
-Speaking of Phoenix, if you're have a Phoenix position and you're willing to swallow the ramp-up time, I'd **definitely** entertain it.
+Speaking of Phoenix, if you have a Phoenix position and you're willing to swallow the ramp-up time, I'd **definitely** entertain it.

 ### 6. Product